panlesson/SENG102-HW/README.md

 3- Open the extracted file and run "LibraryManagementSystem.exe."

-4- To gain full access to the system, you need to log in as an admin.
+4- To gain full access to the system, you need to log in as an admin.(Normal users can't manage other users, only admin can manage other users.)
 Enter the following:

 -> Library Card Number: admin